-Is a Furlough Legal?
+What Is a Furlough?

-Companies do have the right to adjust your hours, just as they have the right to terminate your employment.
+Companies do have the right to adjust your hours, just as they have the right to terminate your employment

 How Will a Furlough Affect Me?

 Depending on your situation, you will need to prepare for the loss of income.
-If your furlough is spread out over time, you may need to look for a long-term additional income source.
-If it is just a week or two, then you can begin saving now to cover it, and possibly pick up temporary work during your time off.
+If your furlough is spread out over time, you may need to look for a long-term additional income source, such as a part-time job.
+If it is just a week or two, you can begin saving now to cover it and consider picking up temporary work during your time off.

 Can I Use My Emergency Fund to Cover My Furlough?